Empyreal96/Initrd-ARMv8/README.txt

 According to the author:
 - Add the following arguments to kernel parameter:

+* ROOT: Partition where you store Android files.
+Default is auto-search for the partition that store booted kernel.
 * CHRDST: Defines the path where Android's ramdisk will be mounted to.
 Default is /chroot. (that will become the root of Android when Initrd ends)
 * SRCDST: Defines the path where the source of the partitions.
 Defaults to /mnt.
 * RAMDISK: The ramdisk device that should be mounted to CHRDST.
 See Device Identifiers.
 Default to SRCDST/ramdisk.img.